nszchagas/nszchagas/README.md

 - I'm a fast learner and driven by challenges, learning is my favorite hobby.
 Besides programming, I also like to study languages - mostlyEnglish, French and Spanish - and Math (which in some sort of way is also a language).
 - I'm interested in the following areas: fullstack development and DevOPS.

-- You can reach me at my e-mail: nszchagas@gmail.com.
+- You can reach me at my e-mail: nicolas.souza@aluno.unb.br

 # What have I been up to?